-We took the opportunity to sit down and Sweat Test the acclaimed author Alex Hutchinson while we were at the TrainingPeaks Endurance Coaching Summit in Colorado.
+We took the opportunity to sit down and Sweat Test author Alex Hutchinson while we were at the TrainingPeaks Endurance Coaching Summit in Colorado.

 Hi Alex, thanks for joining us today.
-Without wanting to go full 'fan boy' in your presence, I'd like to start by saying I really enjoyed reading your book and I wondered what your motivation for writing Endure was?
+Let's start by chatting about your book and I wondered what your motivation for writing Endure was?

 I was hoping to get massively rich and retire to an island in the Bahamas...